Skip to main content

 Quick facts:

-• It takes about 30 minutes to travel between the North and Downtown Campuses
+• It takes about 30 minutes to travel between the North and Downtown campus locations.

-• To register in a course with a prerequisite, you must submit the syllabus from a course you have completed at your home institution for an equivalency evaluation
+• To register in a course with prerequisites, you must submit the syllabi from courses you have completed at your home institution for equivalency evaluation.

-You can preview available courses any time after June 15 for the following Fall and Winter.
+You can preview available courses any time after June 15 for the following Fall and Winter semesters to build your schedule from your approved list of courses.

 Make sure to review the scheduling information carefully.
 Choose courses that do not have time conflicts and that are offered in the term when you will be studying at Ontario Tech.
 Please also note the location of the course.
 It takes approximately 30 minutes to travel between our North and downtown campuses.